ChampionBuffalo1/S3UploadTrigger/README.md

 # S3 Lambda

 Lambda Function for Adding Encoding Tasks to the RabbitMQ Instance on CreateObject Event in AWS S3.
-> [!IMPORTANT]
-> Since we're using RabbitMQ's priority feature, The `x-max-priority` must be set to some reasonable number, like `5`, and it should also be passed in `channel.assertQueue()` for the consumer.

 # Hosting on AWS Lambda